-The rubber parts of boots will often experience "white bloom," an ashy streaking on the shoes.
+The rubber parts of boots will often experience “white bloom,” an ashy streaking on the shoes.
 Humidity and changes in temperature typically cause this blooming effect.
-Here are a few simple tips on how to remove white bloom on hunting boots.
+Though not damaging, here are a few simple tips on how to remove white bloom on hunting boots.

 The first step to cleaning your hunting boots is to remove any excess dirt.
 You can begin by taking your boots outside and banging them together to allow the extra dirt to fall to the ground.
 This process will eliminate the larger debris and chunks of mud that may be stuck on your boots.